fbargaglistoffi/machine-learning-for-zombie-hunting/README.md

 * <tt>`merging_and_cleaning_data`</tt>;
 * <tt>`creating_indicators`</tt>;
 * <tt>`descriptives`</tt>.
+The files in the the first two folder can be run following their numbering to create the dataset used for the ML analysis.

 Within the <tt>`merging_and_cleaning_data`</tt> folder you can find the following files:
 * <tt>`00_correcting_corrupted_data`</tt>: code to correct the corrupted Orbis files;